Each year, London celebrates Vaisakhi, the Sikh New Year festival, in Trafalgar Square.

 London Vaisakhi 2014

-Check back here closer to the time for details of London's official Vaisakhi celebrations in Trafalgar Square for 2014.
+Check back here closer to the time for details of London's official Vaisakhi celebrations in Trafalgar Square for 2014, which takes place on 4 May.